retentioneering/retentioneering-tools/docs/source/clustering.rst

 .. image:: _static/clustering/clustering_0.svg

-By default it shows the size of each cluster.
+By default it shows the relative size of each cluster.
 We can add convertion to any specified event to the clusters statistics using parameter targets, where we can specify target events.
 High-level overview bar plot will now include convertion rate (% of users within the cluster who have specified event at least once) for specified target: